chinnanj666/Java-Object-Oriented-Programming/README.md

 # Java Object-Oriented Programming (OOP) Real-Time Applications

-This repository contains a collection of Java programs that demonstrate the practical usage of Object-Oriented Programming (OOP) concepts in real-world applications.
+This repository contains a collection of Java programs that demonstrate the prractical usage of Object-Oriented Programming (OOP) concepts in real-world applications.
 The code is organized into various packages, each focusing on different OOP principles such as abstraction, inheritance, polymorphism, encapsulation, and more.

 ## Table of Contents